Dragan Bender: Golden State Warriors (2020)

 On 23 February 2020, the Golden State Warriors announced that they had signed Bender to a 10-day contract.
 In his first game he played against his former team, the Phoenix Suns, he recorded 13 points and 9 rebounds in a 115–99 win on 29 February.
 He then acquired a second 10-day contract on 5 March 2020.
 In his last game before the NBA season was suspended due to the COVID-19 pandemic, Bender tied his career high with 23 points on 8-of-12 shooting and added 7 rebounds in a 131–107 loss to the Los Angeles Clippers on 10 March.
 The season was suspended while Bender was still on contract, and he became a free agent before the season restarted in July.
+Bender's short and uneventful NBA career marked him as a high-profile draft bust.

 Maccabi Tel Aviv (2020–2021)

-On 23 September 2020, Bender signed with Maccabi Tel Aviv in the Israeli Basketball Premier League and the EuroLeague.
-In 2020–21 he was third in the league with 1.3 blocks per game.
+On 23 September 2020, Bender returned to the Israeli team Maccabi Tel Aviv.
+During the 2020–21 season, he averaged 6.6 points, 3.8 rebounds over 34 EuroLeague games.
 He suffered a season-ending injury in May 2021 that caused him to miss the entire 2021–22 season.

-Obradoiro (2022–present)
+Obradoiro (2022)

-On August 23, 2022, he has signed with Monbus Obradoiro of the Spanish Liga ACB.
+On August 23, 2022, Bender signed with Monbus Obradoiro of the Spanish Liga ACB.
+On December 11, he suffered a torn ACL injury in his left knee and thus finished a season averaging 17.2 points and 6.6 rebounds on 52.7% shooting from the field in 10 games played for Obradoiro.